Supersymmetric truncation of N=3 dilaton Weyl multiplet: Introduction

 The paper is organized as follows.
-In section-\ref{dilsusytrunc}, we carry out a supersymmetric truncation of the $\NN=3$ dilaton Weyl multiplet with $SU(2)\times U(1)\times U(1)$ R-symmetry \cite{Adhikari:2024qxg} whose component structure is discussed in appendix-\ref{N3dilaton}.
-In section-\ref{N2const}, we construct a $32+32$ off-shell multiplet in $\NN=2$ conformal supergravity theory by coupling a scalar tensor multiplet with the standard Weyl multiplet and using scalar fields from the scalar tensor multiplet to break the $SU(2)$ part of the R-symmetry to $U(1)$.
+In section-\ref{dilsusytrunc}, we carry out all possible supersymmetric truncations of the $\NN=3$ dilaton Weyl multiplet with $SU(2)\times U(1)\times U(1)$ R-symmetry \cite{Adhikari:2024qxg} whose component structure is discussed in appendix-\ref{N3dilaton}.
+In subsection-\ref{susytrunc1}, we use a truncation procedure that does not break any of the R-symmetries and we show that such a truncation procedure leads to the $\NN=2$ vector-dilaton Weyl multiplet and vector multiplet already known in the literature \cite{Butter:2017pbp,deWit:1980lyi} (relevant details are given in Appendix-\ref{N2review}).
+In subsection-\ref{susytrunc2}, we use a different truncation procedure that breaks the $SU(2)$ part of the R-symmetry to $U(1)$.
+This leads to a $32+32$ off-shell represntation of $\NN=2$ conformal supergravity that realizes an $U(1)\times U(1)\times U(1)$ local symmetry.
+In section-\ref{N2const}, we construct an off-shell multiplet in $\NN=2$ conformal supergravity theory by coupling a scalar tensor multiplet with the standard Weyl multiplet and using scalar fields from the scalar tensor multiplet to break the $SU(2)$ part of the R-symmetry to $U(1)$.
+The resulting multiplet has $32+32$ componens and realizes an $U(1)\times U(1)\times U(1)$ local symmetry.
 The relevant details of the $\NN=2$ standard Weyl multiplet and the scalar tensor multiplet are given in Appendix-\ref{N2review}.
-In section-\ref{Relation}, we find explicit mapping that shows the equivalence of the multiplets constructed in sections-\ref{dilsusytrunc} and \ref{N2const}.
+In section-\ref{Relation}, we find explicit mapping that shows the equivalence of the multiplets constructed in subsection-\ref{susytrunc2} and section-\ref{N2const}.
 In the concluding section, we summarize our results and highlight potential directions for future research.